VCTLabs/vct-enclustra-bsp-platform/README.rst

 Host Operating System:

-This reference design was tested on following operating systems:
+This reference design build was tested on following operating systems:

 * Ubuntu 22.04